When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Firstly, if you’re overweight (like I was), riding an electric bike on its own isn’t going to be enough to help you lose a substantial amount of weight.
 You’re going to need to make changes to your dietary intake.
 My Achilles heel was a diet high in empty calories, particularly alcohol, sugary drinks, pizza and fast food.

-Riding a pedalec requires the pedals to be turned in order for the motor to activate.
+Riding a pedelec requires the pedals to be turned for the motor to activate.
 This means, even if you just go on a nice and easy ride without any big hills, the very fact that you are spinning the pedals will help you burn calories.
+For more information check out my 5 tips to lose weight riding an electric bike.

 When it comes to riding, firstly you need to make sure your bike is set up correctly for you.
 If this means going to your local bike shop for a bike fit, it will pay dividends in the future.
-Riding a badly set-up bike will effect your pedalling efficiency, and may even have a detrimental effect on your knees and back.
+Riding a bad set-up bike will affect your pedalling efficiency, and may even have a detrimental effect on your knees and back.

 If you are riding an e-bike for the first time, it would be worth spending a little time familiarising yourself with the gears and the electric assist functions.